+356-2033-01-78

 • bank statement for the last 6 months and bank reference letter;

-• evidence of availability of assets;
+• evidence of the availability of assets;

 • business ownership documents or employment documents;